kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Helm/01_Getting-Started-with-Helm/README.md

 helm install stable/wordpress --name codingbee-wp
 ```

 This creates a number of kubernetes objects, pods, services, configmaps,...etc, and groups them into a 'release' and names that release using the --name flag.
+So in this example, this install instance has the release name 'codingbee-wp'.
 If you run this command again, then it will create a second release (but you have to pick a different name).
 You can check your release's status by running: